-Here the term α is obtained from the 'forward' α recursion, (23.2.9).
-The terms $\beta(h_t)$ may be obtained using a 'backward' β recursion as we show below.
-The Forward and Backward recursions are independent and may therefore be run in parallel, with their results combined to obtain the smoothed posterior.
+The term $\alpha(h_t)$ is obtained from the 'forward' α recursion, (23.2.9).
+The term $\beta(h_t)$ may be obtained using a 'backward' β recursion as we show below.
+The forward and backward recursions are independent and may therefore be run in parallel, with their results combined to obtain the smoothed posterior.
 This approach is also sometimes termed the two-filter smoother.